DGUV Information 201-056

 The Company LUX-top® offers a wide range of safety solutions specifically designed for working at heights.
 These technical systems help companies efficiently meet the requirements of DGUV Information 201-056.
 The products offered include both fixed anchor systems and mobile fall protection systems that can be individually adapted to the specific work situation.
 LUX-top® also supports companies with comprehensive consulting and training services.

-Long-term benefits of DGUV Information 201-056
+Long-Term Benefits of DGUV Information 201-056

 The long-term implementation of the DGUV Information 201-056 brings numerous benefits that go beyond mere compliance with legal requirements.
 A key benefit lies in the sustainable reduction of the risk of accidents.
 Through the consistent application of safety measures and regular employee training, not only is the risk of falls and related injuries drastically reduced, but a culture of safety awareness is also established within the company.